F1 2024 calendar and race reports: What time the next grand prix starts and what happened in the previous rounds

 In scheduling the races for 2024, F1’s management made a conscious move towards “greater calendar regionalisation”, which in layman’s terms means grouping events together based on their geographical locations.
 This, F1 says, has the dual benefit of reducing logistical burdens on the teams and making the season more sustainable.

-The resulting tweaks involved moving the Japanese GP to April, putting it between the Australian and Chinese rounds, while the Azerbaijan GP shifts to September, after Italy and before Singapore.
+The resulting tweaks involved moving the Japanese GP to April, putting it between the Australian and Chinese rounds, while the Azerbaijan GP shifted to September, after Italy and before Singapore.
 Additionally, the Qatar Grand Prix is back-to-back with Abu Dhabi.

 Of greatest interest for UK F1 fans will have been the 2024 British Grand Prix, which took place on the weekend of July 5-7 (read our race report).